FAQ

 show/hide

-The LawCareersNetLIVE careers conferences are for talented students (law and non-law) who want to learn more about how to build a fulfilling career as a solicitor.
-The events are timed to maximise the benefit to students intending to apply for 2024 vacation schemes and training contracts.
+The LawCareersNetLIVE exclusive careers conferences are for talented students (law and non-law) who want to learn more about how to build a fulfilling career as a solicitor.
+The events are timed to maximise the benefit to students intending to apply for 2027 vacation schemes and training contracts.

-The programme is a mix of panel discussions, workshops and networking.
+The programme is a mix of panel discussions, workshops and networking with law firms.
 Specifically, it offers:

 • advice on crafting excellent applications, shining at interview and forging a successful career;